mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

     - GSTG: `knife search 'roles:gstg-base-db-patroni-backup-replica AND roles:gstg-base-db-patroni-main' --id-only`
     - GPRD: `knife search 'roles:gprd-base-db-patroni-backup-replica AND roles:gprd-base-db-patroni-v12' --id-only`

-1. Login into the Backup Node and execute a gcs-snapshot:
+1. Log into the Backup Node and execute a gcs-snapshot:

     ```
     sudo su - gitlab-psql